 On MRI, lesions are hypointense on T1-weighted images.
 On T2-weighted and fluid-attenuated inversion recovery (FLAIR) sequences, PML lesions are hyperintense.

-Cerebrospinal fluid is usually normal, but protein levels may be elevated slightly.
+Cerebrospinal fluid (CSF) is usually normal, but protein levels may be elevated slightly.
 Normal CSF findings serve to rule out other causes.

 Polymerase chain reaction of the CSF has been shown to be highly specific and sensitive for the detection of JC virus in patients with PML.